githubocto/flat/README.md

 4. Create a new tag for the version: `git tag -f vMAJOR.MINOR.PATCH`
 5. Push main `git checkout main && git push`
 6. Navigate to https://github.com/githubocto/flat/tags and cut a new release from the tag you just pushed!

+## Issues

+If you run into any trouble or have questions, feel free to [open an issue](https://github.com/githubocto/flat/issues).

+❤️ GitHub OCTO

 ## License